graphql/graphql-scalars/README.md

 ## Licensing

-Specifications contributed to the GraphQL scalars repository are part of the GraphQL Specification Project and are made available by the [Joint Development Foundation](https://www.jointdevelopment.org/).
+Specifications contributed to the GraphQL Scalars repository are part of the GraphQL Specification Project and are made available by the [Joint Development Foundation](https://www.jointdevelopment.org/).
 The current [GraphQL Working Group](https://github.com/graphql/graphql-wg) charter, which